Solvent Abuse Facts, Information and Research

 Deaths related to volatile substances, helium and nitrogen in England and Wales: 2001 to 2020 registrations

-• Deaths are most common in those aged 20-39 years of age, although in 2020 the average age of those dying was 46 years old.
+• Deaths are most commonly occur in those aged 20-39, though in 2020 the average age of those who died was 46.

-• Gas fuels (primarily butane) are responsible for 60% of all deaths.
+• Gas fuels (primarily butane) were responsible for 60% of all deaths.

 Facts about solvent abuse treatment in the UK